-Every single digital trends list for 2019 says the same thing: Do more videos.
+Every single digital trends list says the same thing: Do more videos.
 Why aren’t all marketers listening?

 Here are just a few research findings regarding the most obvious trend in digital media:

 Video traffic will account for 80% of all consumer Internet traffic in 20191

 Social video generates 12 times the shares than text and images combined.2